katielin42/demo/README.md

 ## Acknowledgments

-* Hat tip to StackOverflow, CSS & Html documentation
+* Hat tip to StackOverflow, CSS & Html documentation, and the dude who tried to hack our website which made us realise we had backend security vulnerabilities
+* Mega hat tip to all of our beta testers and feedback doners (aka EE Club Execs)
 * Inspired by Engineering Physics Club and Computer Engineering Club